 NFPA 96 sets minimum inspection frequencies based on cooking type and volume (§12.4, Table 12.4):

+When an inspection finds grease deposits at or above the depth NFPA 96 specifies, the contaminated portions of the system must be cleaned by a qualified person (§12.6.1).
 Inspection isn’t the endpoint — it’s the trigger.
-If the exhaust system is found contaminated with grease deposits, the contaminated portions have to be cleaned by a qualified, certified person (§12.6.1).
 The standard even defines how the decision to clean gets made: a measurement system establishes when cleaning is triggered (§12.6.1.1), measured with a grease depth gauge comb placed on the surface (§12.6.1.1.2).

 That measurement — and the record of it — is where the standard turns from an abstract rule into a specific, provable event.
 We measure it, we clean to it, and we document it.
 For the full breakdown, see the NFPA 96 certificate and records.